 Z-Files # 10: 1989 - John Körmeling

 On Thursday 16 April Sculpture International Rotterdam (SIR) celebrates the return of the artwork 1989 by John Körmeling with the tenth edition of the Z-Files, Art and the City in LantarenVenster.
 The famous neon artwork on the roof of the Hillekopflat in Rotterdam South has been lying flat on the roof for almost three years.
-An audit of municipal management proved the foundation to be unreliable and the finances for recovery took a long time, but at the beginning of February this year the work was finally restored to its former glory.
+A congregation audit found that the foundations were not reliable and the finances for recovery took a long time, but at the beginning of February this year, the work was finally restored.
 In this Z-Files including a conversation with John Körmeling about 1989 and other work from his oeuvre and the presentation of his latest work, Frogsichord.
-This rootcavecimbel is initiated by the composer Charlemagne Palestine.
+This root harpsichord is inaugurated by the composer Charlemagne Palestine.

 The return of 1989 in the street scene of Rotterdam South after years of absence is the reason for this edition of the Z-Files.
 1989 is the year of construction of the Hillekop apartment, designed by Mecanoo.
 John Körmeling, originally an architect, marked this year with green flashing neon numbers on the roof of the apartment.
 'The year was placed on the roof of the Hillekop apartment in 1991, from where it has been denying time ever since.
 Indeed: "1989" is a steering clock or calendar - but also a light year; a birth announcement and an unintended historical lesson about that magical year in which the wall fell and history came to an end according to the American neo-conservative political scientist Francis Fukuyama. " (from the Essay that Moosje Goosen wrote about 1989 for SIR)